Cutting family ties Islam | Fitrah Tawheed

 Disbelieving family member who insults Islam

-It is not permissible to break contact because a family member offends Islam.
+It is not permissible to cut contact if a family member offends Islam.
 This is something that many of the Sahaba had to deal with immediately after their conversion.
 Their parents and relatives would insult Islam.

 Nowhere does it say that it would be valid or permissible to cut off contact with such a family member.